iauctb/helpdeskbot/README.md

 Copyright (C) 2016 Júlia Rizza & licensed under MIT License

 # *TODO* :
-- [ ] Add Docuemnt for Generating mo files from po files
+- [ ] Add Documents for Generating mo files from po files
 - [ ] Generate po file for Persian Language
-- [ ] Write Document about user_id
+- [ ] Write Documents about user_id
-- [ ] Write Docuemnt about creating a virtualenv for project
+- [ ] Write Documents about creating a virtualenv for project
 - [ ] Restructuring main.py so it can be run like this : python main.py
-- [ ] Discuss how to handle multiple operator
+- [ ] Discuss how to handle multiple operators